 A new Section 17A of the Malaysian Anti-Corruption Commission Act 2009, was enacted in May 2018 and is targeted to be enforced on 1 June 2020.
 As that enforcement date draws near, many Malaysian companies are seeking legal advice on how they can protect themselves from liability through implementation of the “adequate procedures” required by the legislation as a defence to prosecution.
-As this is an offence by imputation, the legal burden is placed on corporations to show that they took adequate measures to prevent the commission of corrupt acts in the organisation as well as in dealings by associates.
+As this is an offense by imputation, the legal burden is placed on corporations to show that they took adequate measures to prevent the commission of corrupt acts in the organization as well as in dealings by associates.
 As businesses are dynamic, no exact prescription of the “adequate procedures” is provided and corporations must develop their own level of anti-corruption practices and protocols as befit their operations.

 Section 17A not only imposes corporate liability on a commercial organization (which includes companies, corporations and partnerships), but unlike its Section 7 counterpart under the UK Bribery Act, also extends liability to any director, controller, officer, partner or manager of a commercial organization for the same offense if the commercial organization is found liable, unless the relevant individual can prove that the offense was committed without his or her consent, and that he or she had exercised due diligence to prevent the commission of the offense.